Skip to content

 20. Bear Fat and Deer Fat

-If you are happy to eat bear and deer meat why not utilize the fat as well.
-Just rub the fat over the Dutch oven and season as you normally would any other oil.
+If you are happy to eat bear and deer meat, why not utilize the fat as well?
+Rub the fat over the Dutch oven and season as you normally would any other oil.

 Animal Fats – The Verdict

-As our ancestors did not have access to genetically modified food sources, I believe they used animal fats in their cast iron only.
+As our ancestors did not have access to genetically modified food sources, I believe they only used animal fats in their cast iron.

-This cookware still exists in various forms and is being used today by many around the world.
+This cookware still exists in various forms and is being used today by many worldwide.

 Dairy Fat